josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 2. If you are not technical, you can reach out to someone else to assist on the task.
 Is there a data scientist from your company that can spare the time from other initiatives to help you out?
 3. You can email the original model developer at a.lu@dessa.com.
 He will fix the issue for you.
 He’s quite busy on his new projects, but he will try his best to get back to you in a couple of weeks

-**Regardless of which option you choose, you need to act fast because your company is bleeding money now as you are reading this.**

 -------------------------------------------------------------------------------------------------------------------------
 </details>

-There is a fourth option.
-You use Foundations Orbit to identify & resolve the issue in a few steps in the next section.
+**You need to act fast because your company is bleeding money now as you are reading this.** There is a fourth option.
+You use Foundations Orbit to identify & resolve the issue in a few steps.

 ### The solution